Malware: types, protection, prevention, detection and removal

 It's also recommended to use second opinion malware scanners to get more complete detection coverage, because some programs may detect malware that others might miss.

-The free second opinion malware scanners I recommend are:
+The free virus (malware) scanners I recommend are:

 - Malwarebytes (note: to download the free version, you will have to scroll down to the bottom of the page and then click on DOWNLOAD 14 DAY TRIAL.
 You will get the Premium version for the first 14 days and after the 14 days it will turn into the free version – which is an on-demand malware scanner)